 The Bank also concluded, in November 2014, that there were no strong drivers to settle retail systems’ net interbank obligations beyond the current RTGS hours.
 The retail systems do not require RTGS to be open for the clearing and exchange of customer instructions between direct participants and are therefore available to end-users.

-Current and future summary CHAPS and CREST timetables
+Previous and current summary CHAPS and CREST timetables

 |Start of MT103/MT202 settlement